alshapton/SpacePY-X/docs/source/details/useful/exceptions.rst

 Should an error occur anywhere in the call to a function (whether that be in the wrapper or the REST API itself), an exception will be raised.

-All normal Python exceptions exist that can be trapped, however, the wrapper implements a new exception:
+All normal Python exceptions exist that can be trapped, however, the wrapper implements 2 new exceptions:

 .. code-block:: python